 Building the City

-On October 4, 1853, pursuant to the Donation Land Claims Act, Esther filed notification of her claim to 640 acres, from what is today W Fourth Plain Boulevard down to the Columbia River, and west from today’s Main Street.
+On October 4, 1853, pursuant to the Donation Land Claim Act, Esther filed notification of her claim to 640 acres, from what is today W Fourth Plain Boulevard down to the Columbia River, and west from today’s Main Street.

 Esther eventually helped build the city of Vancouver (at first called Columbia City).
 In 1853, she opened a restaurant and in 1854, she opened the city’s first hotel, the Pacific House on S Main at 2nd Street.
 In 1855 she donated Esther Short Park and a long strip of waterfront for the city’s use.
 Esther also allowed ferry boats to land on her property, at the foot of present-day Washington Street.
 The park was part of this land, bequeathed as a public plaza, and now reputed to be the oldest public square in the state.
 Some of her other land is presently the Port of Vancouver.